 V60 Pour Over

 Pour over coffee was developed as a way of reducing bitterness in coffee, as the predominant method at the time was using a percolator, which added boiling water to the coffee bed.
 A German women by the name of Amalie Auguste Melitta Bentz began experimenting with blotting paper and a tin can with wholes punched through it.
 She patented a paper filter in June 1908 and began the Melitta Company.
-Since then, many have built on the idea and today there are many companies that have made variations to improve the process.
+Since then, many have built on the idea made variations to improve the process.
 Our preference is the Hario V60 which is easy to use and produces a delicious, clean cup.

 What you'll need;